thepurecollective/developer/pureirl/brands/readme.md

 ##### We use React/js and the script loads before we render the user selected SKU.
 How can we make this work?
 In this case you can call ```window.PureIRL._reset()``` after you know that the attribute has been rendered.

+##### Can I include multiple buttons on a page?
+Our recommendation is to have a single button per page where the consumer selects their options/fitment.
+However in a pinch or if you have a grid of fitment based SKUs on a page it is possible to include a button for each SKU.

 For any additional questions, plese contact [support@puremoto.com](support@puremoto.com).